-Specialist architecture recruiters can also help architect practices & employers with their employer branding, providing potential candidates with valuable insight to your company that could make the difference to securing a candidate’s signature to an architect job offer.
+Specialist architecture recruiters can also help architecture practices and employers with their employer branding, providing potential candidates with valuable insight into your company that could make the difference in securing a candidate’s signature to an architect job offer.

 5. Attend Design Events

-Attendance at industry events, lectures, meet ups and panels – or even hosting them – provides the opportunity to increase your network of architects, build your market authority, and uncover potential candidates.
+Attendance at industry events, lectures, meetups and panels – or even hosting them – provides the opportunity to increase your network of architectural professionals, build your market authority, and uncover potential candidates.
 Professional networking is a proven strategy for those seeking a job to improve their chances of learning of unadvertised positions, architect jobs that are advertised but they are unaware of and to discover that you are hiring.